 Pros & Cons

 There were a variety of pros and cons we encountered while testing PureVPN.
 Here are some of the most important aspects to consider.

-- Able to access streaming platforms
+- Able to access streaming platforms like Netflix with ease

 - Capable extras such as dedicated IP and port forwarding